jacksalici/jacksalici.com/src/content/projects/emotivision.md

 ---

-_During the university course of computer vision and cognitive systems, two of my fellows and I were asked to develop a project featuring a pipeline with both classical image processing and deep learning techniques._
+_During the university course of computer vision and cognitive systems, Michele, Vincenzo and I were asked to develop a project featuring a pipeline with both classical image processing and deep learning techniques._

 ## Abstract